File Permissions

 chown

-• chown is a command in Unix-like operating systems used to change the ownership of files and directories.
+• In operating systems similar to Unix, the command chown is used to modify the ownership of files and directories.

 • With chown , you can specify both the user (owner) and group ownership of the file or directory.